merkle-open/NitroNetSitecore/docs/installation.md

 ```

 ##### Register the IoC containers

+###### Microsoft.DependencyInjection
+When you are using NitroNet for Sitecore with Microsoft.DependencyInjection then there is nothing to do to active the IoC framework.
+The */App_Config/Include/NitroNet/DependencyInjection.config* is automatically installed with this NuGet and sets up the activation.

 ###### Unity
 To activate NitroNet for Sitecore with Unity, please add these lines to */App_Start/UnityConfig.cs* in your application ([Gist](https://gist.github.com/hombreDelPez/a268d69a0b03d5e117d0707f0b3132d9)):